Phillies try to show run to World Series was just a start

 FREE AGENCY

-The 29-year-old Aaron Nola is sure to return next season on a team-friendly $16 million option before he hits free agency in 2023.
-First baseman Rhys Hoskins — who often fields the position with the ease of kids playing a game of hot potato — could hit the trade market.
+Starting pitcher Aaron Nola had his team-friendly $16 million option picked up Monday night.
+First baseman Rhys Hoskins – who often fields the position with the ease of kids playing a game of hot potato – could hit the trade market.
 He batted .120 in the World Series and struck out 10 times.
-Hoskins had his moments — his bat spike will live in Philly sports lore — but hit .159 overall in Red October.
+Hoskins had his moments – his bat spike will live in Philly sports lore – but hit .159 overall in Red October.

-The Phillies seem unlikely to pick up the $17 million option on aging second baseman Jean Segura, and RHP Zach Eflin may not return.
-At least not on the $15 million mutual option unlikely to get picked up.
+The Phillies declined the $17 million option on aging second baseman Jean Segura, and right-hander Zach Eflin declined his side of a mutual option and is now a free agent.
 The Phillies have Kyle Gibson, Brad Hand, Corey Knebel, David Robertson and Noah Syndergaard among their free agents, most of whom have played their last game for the team.

 Which means?
 Spend some stupid money, as Middleton once promised to do.

-The Phillies are sure to be aggressors this winter and could spend that cash on potential free agents such as Trea Turner, Xander Bogaerts, Dansby Swanson and Carlos Correa.
-The Phillies were strikeout- and home run-heavy in the lineup and any one of them can bring contact to the batting order.
+Philadelphia is sure to be aggressive this winter and could spend that cash on free agents such as Trea Turner, Xander Bogaerts, Dansby Swanson and Carlos Correa.
+The Phillies were strikeout- and home run-heavy in the lineup and any one of those shortstops could bring contact to the batting order.

 ”This is going to be the same team next year with a couple of more pieces I’d imagine,” Harper said. ”(Team President) Dave Dombrowski is our guy.
 John Middleton understands we want to win and he wants to win right now, too.
 I’d imagine that we’re going to be the same team but with some more pieces to make us that much better.”